Dusty winds clear JWST super-early galaxies: Dusty outflows

 The optical depth $\tau_{1500}$ decreases with $\lambda_E$ following a power-law with index $-0.63\pm 0.10$; the Spearman Rank correlation coefficient is $R_{SR}=-0.53$ for 132 degrees of freedom, with a Student distribution $t=7.196$, implying a 100\% probability of correlation.
 The correlation is even more significant ($R_{SR}=-0.61$) if we exclude four sources (the starred symbols in Fig. \ref{tauv} left panel) for which \citet{furtak2022} and \citet{bradley2022} claim a Balmer break with ${\cal D}(4000)>2-3$.
 Such high ${\cal D}(4000)$ value is unlikely at high-$z$ because the time to grow such a Balmer break would be higher than the Hubble time \citep[e.g.][]{maraston2005,noll2009}.
-We also note an abrupt change in the fraction of obscured sources when crossing the $\leff \approx 0.003$ line.
+We also note an abrupt change in the fraction of obscured sources when crossing the $\leff \approx 0.005$ line.
 Such fraction decreases from $80$\% for $\lambda_E \le \leff$ to $\approx 10$\% for larger values, where the outflow is predicted to occur.

 As a next step, we investigate the frequency of galaxies developing a dusty outflow with redshift (Fig. \ref{lambdaz}).
 From the left panel, we see that the Eddington ratio $\lambda_E$ increases with redshift, implying that early galaxies present conditions more favourable to the onset of radiation-driven outflows.
-The relation has a slope of $0.090\pm 0.025$, Spearman Rank correlation coefficient of 0.242, and the probability of correlation is 99.74\%.
+The relation has a slope of $2.1\pm 0.6$, consistent with the \citep{Bouwens2022} determination.
+The Spearman Rank correlation coefficient of 0.242, and the probability of correlation is 99.74\%.

 Interestingly, the fraction of galaxies developing an outflow according to the condition $\lambda_E>\leff$, also increases with redshift, going from 20\% at $z<8.5$ to about 50\% at $z=8.5-16$.
 Thus, we conclude that a large fraction of the super-early galaxies detected by JWST are expected to have an outflow which has essentially emptied these systems of their interstellar medium.